rackerlabs/support-how-to/content/rackspace-email/delete-a-rackspace-email-mailbox.md

 4. Check the box to the left of the mailbox you wish to delete.

 Warning: Once a mailbox is deleted it can only be recovered for up to 14 days.
-See [Recover a deleted mailbox](/how-to/recover-a-deleted-rackspace-email-mailbox/) for instructions on recovering a deleted mailbox.
+See [Recover a deleted mailbox](/how-to/recover-a-deleted-rackspace-email-mailbox/) for instructions on recovering a deleted Rackspace Email mailbox.

 5. Expand the **Select Action** drop down menu at the bottom of the mailbox list and select **Delete Mailboxes**.